-I woke up yesterday morning not feeling very well.
-My kids have had colds this past week and I wondered if I might not be coming down with something too.
-I wanted something warm and comforting.
-Polenta is my go-to comfort food.
+With the winter weather upon us, I wanted something warm and comforting.
+Creamed polenta is my go-to comfort food.
 Whether it’s cold or warm outside, it doesn’t matter–I almost always want polenta.
 My favorite way to eat it is topped with beans and greens.
 Any kind of beans with any kind of greens.
 So I pulled up my sleeves and in about 20 minutes I had a satisfying, warm bowl of healthy food to help me feel better.

 I never really made creamed polenta until recently, when I started using my dear friend Jen‘s recipe.
 It was one of those “where have you been all of my life?!” moments.
 I love the extra richness of the creamed polenta.
 It is even more comforting that way.
 Because I don’t eat much dairy anymore, I have included substitutions I use at home and their dairy equivalent.

 adapted from delightful delicacies

 makes 4 servings

 4 cups water, plus more if necessary (can use 2 cups milk for part of the water)

 1 Tbsp. butter, olive oil, or dairy-free margarine (Earth Balance)